presidentbeef/dumb-numb-set/README.md

     100M   |   683156884  |  26163639   |  96%
       1B   |         ?    | 262229211   |   ?
     ---------------------------------------------

+For even smaller serialized sizes, install the [MessagePack](http://msgpack.org/) and the DNS will automatically use it in conjuction with `Marshal`.

 For 1 billion items, my machine ran out of memory (16GB).